BhagyashreeMohalkar/Super-Market-Transaction-Analysis/README.md

 # Super-Market-Transaction-Analysis
-A retail chain wants to understand customer purchasing behavior to optimize store layout and cross-selling.
-Analyze their transaction data to find products that are frequently bought together.
+A Flask-based web application that analyzes supermarket transaction data to discover customer purchasing patterns using association rule mining techniques.